 The full set of programme completion criteria for 2020/21 will be published when final and approved, however, we thought it would be helpful to let trainees know about the status of the elective module as many are considering the planning for this module now.

-Joint statement from the School and Universities about study time for trainees
+7th July – Joint statement from School and HEI about study time

 The National School of Healthcare Science, in collaboration with colleagues at all STP and HSST provider universities, would like to clarify the position for 2020/21 in relation to study time for trainees.